dujm/ds_fastapi/docs/web-applications-frameworks-sum.md

  <br>

 #### 4. What does a Framework do?
-Most web frameworks include å**patterns and utilities** to accomplish at least the following:
+Most web frameworks include **patterns and utilities** to accomplish at least the following:
  * ##### URL Routing
    * Matches an incoming HTTP request to a particular piece of Python code to be invoked
    * Request and Response Objects